mrkkrp/markkarpov.com/tutorial/th.md

 101
 ```

-But this approach seems quite fragile to my taste.
+But this approach seems quite fragile for my taste.
 (What if we later define
 `z` somewhere in the same module?)

 Capturable names are sometimes useful.
 For example, the [`hamlet`][hamlet]